kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

 title: Use a custom domain to expose a service
 ---

-This tutorial shows how to set up your custom domain and prepare a certifacte to use the domain for exposing a service.
+This tutorial shows how to set up your custom domain and prepare a certificate to use the domain for exposing a service.

-To learn how to actually expose a service, go to [this](..//apix-01-expose-service-apigateway.md) tutorial.
+To learn how to expose a service, go to [this](..//apix-01-expose-service-apigateway.md) tutorial.

 ## Prerequisites